-Many more Eritreans reside in neighboring Ethiopia and Sudan, bringing the refugee population to about half a million, and making the country of six million people "one of the world’s fastest-emptying nations," according to the Wall Street Journal.
-The scale of the migration has heightened Western interest in conditions inside what is one of the world's most closed countries, where those who have fled describe a long-standing system of forced labor, among other human rights violations, that a UN commission said "may constitute crimes against humanity."
+Many more Eritreans reside in neighboring Ethiopia and Sudan, bringing the diaspora to about half a million, and making the country of six million people “one of the world’s fastest-emptying nations,” according to the Wall Street Journal.
+The scale of the migration has heightened Western interest in conditions inside one of the world's most closed countries, where those who have fled describe a long-standing system of forced labor, among other human rights violations, that a UN commission said “may constitute crimes against humanity.”

 Five thousand Eritreans leave the country each month, the UN commission found, making it one of the world's top producers of refugees.

 Eritrea, Africa’s second-newest state, came into being in 1991, when the Eritrean People's Liberation Front (EPLF) broke away from Ethiopia after three decades of guerrilla struggle.
 Its independence was codified in a 1993 popular referendum backed by the UN.
 Isaias Afwerki, a guerrilla leader, became president and remade the EPLF as the People’s Front for Democracy and Justice (PFDJ).
 The PFDJ remains Eritrea’s only legally sanctioned political party.